 Computer simulations played a more important role in the 2020 round than in previous rounds.
 Sophisticated computer simulation tools based on a state’s geography were used by experts to create ensembles (a set of feasible plans satisfying pre-designated criteria) that could inform mapmakers (and courts) about the range of feasible outcomes under the specified assumptions and could be used to identify outliers or plans that came closest to perfect neutrality vis-à-vis any given metric.

 Above, we described some of the important ways in which redistricting in the 2020s round differed from redistricting in earlier rounds.
 In Table 1, we summarize a variety of aspects of redistricting circa 2020 that impact the likelihood of partisan gerrymandering and the likelihood that state courts will address partisan gerrymandering issues in the state, if those exist.
-Table 1 shows which entity has initial control over redistricting; party control in the state; which entity drew the congressional map used in 2022; and what does the state constitution offer vis-à-vis direct language or language with the potential to be used to prohibit/limit gerrymandering.
+Table 1 shows which entity has initial control over redistricting; which party is in control in the state; which entity drew the congressional map used in 2022; and what does the state constitution offer vis-à-vis direct language or language with the potential to be used to prohibit/limit gerrymandering.

 Table 1.
 Information on Party Composition of Legislatures, Initial Districting Authority, Actual Author of the 2022 Map, and State Constitutional Criteria for Redistricting